yarlson/go-react-auth-template/README.md

 # Go-React Auth Template

-This repository is a GitHub template for building web applications with a Go backend and React frontend, featuring cookie-based Google authentication with refresh token functionality.
-It serves as a starting point for developers looking to create secure, modern web applications with robust authentication mechanisms.
+This repository provides a template for building web applications with a Go backend and React frontend.
+It includes cookie-based Google authentication with refresh token functionality and uses Tailwind CSS for styling.
+The template aims to offer a starting point for developers creating web applications with modern authentication mechanisms.

 ## 📋 Table of Contents